akhilsaini/aws-csa-2017/README.md

 The following are examples of problems that can cause instance status checks to fail:

-  - Failed system status checks
+  - Failed system status checks.

-  - Incorrect networking or startup configuration
+  - Incorrect networking or startup configuration.

-  - Exhausted memory
+  - Exhausted memory.

-  - Corrupted file system
+  - Corrupted file system.

-  - Incompatible kernel
+  - Incompatible kernel.

 ## CloudWatch